gradle/develocity-build-config-samples/maven-extension-rollout/README.md

+## Gradle Enterprise Maven Extension rollout script

+### Overview
-# Gradle Enterprise Maven Extension rollout script

-This directory contains a script for rolling out the [Gradle Enterprise Maven Extension](https://docs.gradle.com/enterprise/maven-get-started/) to many repositories.
+The Gradle Enterprise Maven Extension rollout script allows to automate the application and upgrade of the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension) on multiple Maven projects stored in separate GitHub repositories.

-## Repository layout
+### Repository layout

-- `rollout.sh` - the main rollout script.
+- `rollout.sh` - bash script containing the rollout logic
-- `repository.txt.template` - a template file for the list of repositories to roll out the extension to.
+- `repository.txt.template` - text file containing the list of Github repositories to apply the extension on
-- `.mvn/extensions.xml` - the `extensions.xml` file that will be committed to each repository.
+- `.mvn/extensions.xml` - `extensions.xml` file that will be committed to each Github repository
-- `.mvn/gradle-enterprise.xml` - the `gradle-enterprise.xml` file that will be committed to each repository.
+- `.mvn/gradle-enterprise.xml` - `gradle-enterprise.xml` file that will be committed to each Github repository

-## Usage
+### Usage

 1. Copy `repositories.txt.template` to `repositories.txt` in this directory
 2. Replace the list of repositories in `repositories.txt` with the list of repositories you want to apply the extension to.